 What if I didn’t pre-approve my study abroad classes or if the class I approved changed?

-You may post-approve classes, but you have assumed the risk if the class is not approved to count for either policy or area for the major.
-You will find the post-approval form on the web.
-You must supply a full course description, a syllabus (which often contains a description) and any material you believe will substantiate your case to the Director of the IS program (not your advisor).
-Please leave this in hard copy outside the director’s door.
+You may post-approve classes after you have completed them, but you have assumed the risk if the class is not approved to count for either themes or cultures and places for the major.
+You must supply a full course description and translation by email to the Associate Director of the GS program (not your advisor).
+You may be asked for a syllabus (which often contains a description) and any material you believe will substantiate your case.